Heat-sensitive healthcare products like biosimilars or parenteral may require drying for final bulk packaging.

 - Chart recorders

-With the help of a controlling system, manual intervention remains mainly during the initial stage of the cycle.
+With the help of an automated system, manual intervention remains mainly during the initial stage of the cycle.
 The operator loads the pre-saved recipe parameters with the unique batch ID.
 Also, inserts the temperature probes in the vials or trays as applicable.

 Recipes may include parameters such as,